Ali Partovi: Personal life

-Ali grew up playing the piano with his brother, and has since been shown to be an avid musician.
-He has also been shown to enjoy rock climbing and going to the gym.
+Partovi grew up playing the piano with his brother and is an avid musician.

-As an immigrant himself, he is passionate about legislation affecting immigrant populations, including foreign and educational policies.
-He has claimed to have faced problems obtaining travel documents since his first job due to his Iranian heritage.
-He has spoken out about the restrictive consequences of the recent immigration bills passed in the United States.
-In his article, 'Immigrants are Humans,' Ali states how he and other immigrants had been deported as 12-year-olds and how such policies do not help anybody and hurt America.
+As an immigrant himself, he has spoken publicly about legislation affecting immigrant populations, including immigration and educational policies.
+In his op-ed "Immigrants are Humans," Partovi wrote that he and other immigrants had been deported as 12-year-olds and that such policies do not help anybody and hurt America.

-As of 2019, Ali has four children from two marriages.

-Ali's cousins include Dara Khosrowshahi, Amir Khosrowshahi (co-founder of Nervana Systems), and Farzad "Fuzzy" Khosrowshahi (co-founder XL2Web which was acquired to become Google Sheets).
+As of 2019, Partovi has four children from two marriages.
+Partovi's cousins include Dara Khosrowshahi, Amir Khosrowshahi (co-founder of Nervana Systems), and Farzad "Fuzzy" Khosrowshahi (co-founder XL2Web which was acquired to become Google Sheets).